irnaftar/Project_Data_Job_Analysis_SQL/README.md

 Throughout this process, I have gain a great amount of value in solidifying my foundation with SQL.

 **Basic SQL**
-Over the past three weeks, I completed Luke Barousse’s four-hour SQL course, which provided a strong foundation in SQL for data analytics.
+Over the past three weeks, I completed Luke Barousse’s SQL course, which provided a strong foundation in SQL for data analytics.
 The course covered:

 1. Basic SQL – Writing queries using SELECT, FROM, WHERE, ORDER BY, and filtering data.